K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 push.D
 ```

-## Pop argument
+## Pop Argument
-This macro is also used inside the function to pop a value from the stack and store it on an addressed indexed from **ARGS** address.
-First we need to calculate the address where we want to store the top stack value, and then store this address on a temporary memory slot
+This macro is also used inside the function to pop a value from the stack and store it at an address indexed from the **ARGS** address.
+First, we need to calculate the address where we want to store the top stack value, and then store this address in a temporary memory slot.
 ```
 #Calculate memory address where to write
 A = ARGS